-As a “theorist,” Janeway received a Ph.D in Economics from Cambridge University where he was a Marshall Scholar.
+As a “theorist,” Janeway received a Ph.D in Economics from Cambridge University where he was a Marshall Scholar, following his graduation as Valedictorian from Princeton University in 1965.
 His doctoral study on the formulation of economic policy following the Great Crash of 1929 was supervised by Keynes’ leading student, Richard Kahn (author of the foundational paper on “the multiplier.”)
 Janeway went on to found the Cambridge Endowment for Research in Finance.
 Currently he serves as a teaching visitor at the Princeton University Economics Department, and visiting scholar in the Economics Faculty of Cambridge University.
 He is also a regular commentator on Bloomberg TV.

 Among his many accomplishments, Janeway is a director of Magnet Systems and O’Reilly Media.
 He is chairman of the Board of Trustees of Cambridge in America, University of Cambridge and a member of the Board of Managers of the Cambridge Endowment for Research in Finance (CERF).
 In addition, he serves on the board of directors of the Social Science Research Council and of The Fields Institute for Research in the Mathematical Sciences, and is a co-founder and member of the Governing Board of the Institute for New Economic Thinking (INET).
 He serves on the Advisory Boards of the Princeton Bendheim Center for Finance and the MIT-Sloan Finance Group.
 In September 2012, Janeway received the honorary award of Commander of the Order of the British Empire (CBE) for services to education in support of Cambridge University and to UK/US relations.